raugfer/bitcoin-onion/README.md

     $ cat datadir/onion/hostname

+Be aware that, at first run, it needs to download and build the software.
+This may take several minutes.

 One can then access the block explorer by accessing this .onion address via a web browser that supports Tor, such as the [Brave Browser](https://brave.com).